webmastersmith/WGU_Cloud_Computing/D330_Data_Systems_Administration/Data_Systems_Administration.md

   - physical files that store data.
   - need to be redundant and highly available.
   - NAS or SAN supported.
+- **Tablespace**
+  - logical storage structure at the highest level of database.
+  - one or more data files.

 ## Oracle Instance